QuantEcon/lecture-source-jl/rst_files/getting_started.rst

     jupyter lab

-You can open the :doc:`Interacting with Julia <julia_environment>` notebook to begin writing code
+You can open the :doc:`Interacting with Julia <julia_environment>` notebook to explore this interface and start writing code

 Using Julia on the Web